 As a mother of two campers, she sees that having kids at Camp rekindles a spirit of wonder, excitement, and connection to nature, both in campers and in the adults around them.
 She believes that positive and healthy experiences in nature should be accessible to all and provide grounding for happiness, purpose, and success later in life.

 Lyt Wood has been a professional arborist, forester and educator in natural history subjects since 1974.
 He has a Bachelor of Science degree from Virginia Polytechnic Institute and State University in Forestry and Wildlife Management.
 From 1974 to 1981, he worked as County Forester with the Virginia Division of Forestry promoting forest management practices on private land in Madison and Rappahannock Counties.

 Since 1981 he has worked on various projects related to agriculture, tree care and natural history education: editor of the newsletter of the Virginia Association of Biological Farmers; manager of a 30-acre apple and peach orchard and 60 honeybee hives; educational and other support for the Nature Camp at Vesuvius, Virginia; and assistance with mapping and other projects for The Nature Conservancy.
 In the 1980’s he worked with the Piedmont Environmental Council’s Education Committee to establish a regional educational program, of which PEC’s Natural History Day Camps were a part.

 In 1986 he helped to establish Rapp Nature Camp which, under his direction, is still open to children each summer at his property on the Hazel River south of Sperryville.
 He is semi-retired as sole proprietor of Tree Works, specializing in all kinds of tree care.
 His personal interests include gardening and small-scale farming, wildlife watching, Goethean science, Waldorf education, songwriting and traditional music.

-Nina Anderson, Counselor
+Nina Anderson, Assistant Camp Director

-Melissa Luce, Administrative Director
+Rob Bannister, Administrative Director